0xAX/asm/content/asm_6.md

 | $\frac{5}{2}$ |        1 |         0 |
 | $\frac{1}{2}  |        0 |         1 |

 To get the binary representation, we simply write down all the remainders we got during the division process.
 For the number `5`, the remainders are `1`, `0`, and `1`, which gives us `101` in binary (as shown in the "Remainder" column).
 So, the binary representation of `5` is `0b101`.

+> [!NOTE]
-Note that we will use the prefix `0b` for all binary numbers to not mix them with the decimal numbers.
+> We will use the prefix `0b` for all binary numbers to not mix them with the decimal numbers.

 To convert the fractional part of our floating-point number, we need to multiply our number by `2` until the integral part is not equal to one.
 Let's try to convert the fractional part of our number: